Western Partners With Nonprofit to Battle Food Insecurity

 The last day to donate unused meals for fall quarter here was Dec.
 2, 2019, but the program will resume winter quarter 2020, according to the Western University Residences website.

-A student can receive a maximum of 15 meals which amounts to around $135, Patterson said.
+A student can receive a maximum of 15 meals which amounts to around $135, Amber said.

 To donate meals, students can fill out a donation form on the Office of Sustainability’s website.
 Students in need of meals can fill out a meals request interest form on the same website.